 Signal) and its TemplateVM (

 SignalVM will now see the desktop file in

 Signal: Add more shortcutsSelect

 OKto apply the changes and close the window.

 Add to Panel.

-You can now launch the Signal messenger inside its own dedicated AppVM with a single click from KDE’s panel.
+You can now launch the Signal messenger inside its own dedicated AppVM directly from the desktop.